-Note 7.
-Grants
+Note 7 - Grants

-The CPB is a private, nonprofit grant making organization responsible for funding more than 1,000 television and radio stations.
-The CPB distributes annual Community Service Grants (CSGs) to qualifying public telecommunications entities.
-CSGs are used to augment the financial resources of public broadcasting stations and thereby to enhance the quality of programming and expand the scope of public broadcasting services.
+The Corporation for Public Broadcasting (CPB) is a private, nonprofit grant making organization responsible for funding more than 1,000 television and radio stations.
+The CPB distributes annual Community Service Grants (CSG's) to qualifying public telecommunications entities.
+CSG's are used to augment the financial resources of public broadcasting stations and thereby to enhance the quality of programming and expand the scope of public broadcasting services.
 Each CSG may be expended over one or two Federal fiscal years as described in the Communications Act, 47 United States Code Annotated Section 396(k)(7), (1983) Supplement.
 In any event, each grant must be expended within two years of the initial grant authorization.

 According to the Communications Act, funds may be used at the discretion of recipients.
-The Station uses these funds for the acquisition of programming.
-The grants may be used to sustain activities begun with CSGs awarded in prior years.
+The Station uses these funds for the acquisition of programming which complies with the grant restrictions.
+In addition, the grants may be used to sustain activities begun with CSG's awarded in prior years.

-Certain guidelines must be satisfied in connection with application for and use of the CSGs to maintain eligibility and meet compliance requirements.
+Certain guidelines must be satisfied in connection with application for and use of the CSG's to maintain eligibility and compliance requirements.
 These guidelines pertain to the use of CSG funds, record keeping, audits, financial reporting, and licensee status with the Federal Communications Commission.
 Management believes these are routine requirements and do not provide any restrictions on the grants.

-For the year ended June 30, 2015, the Station received \$706,180 and expended \$628,658 in grant revenue in relation to CSGs.
-For the year ended June 30, 2014, the Station received \$693,837 and expended \$682,192 in grant revenue in relation to CSGs
+For the year ended June 30, 2016, the Station received \$694,966 and expended \$696,486 in grant revenue in relation to CSG's.
+For the year ended June 30, 2015, the Station received \$706,180 and expended \$646,094 in grant revenue in relation to CSG's.

-Note 8.
-Risk Management
+Note 8 - Risk Management

-The University is exposed to various risks of loss from torts; theft of, damage to, and destruction of assets; business interruptions; errors and/or omission; employee injuries and /or illnesses; natural disasters; and employee health, life and accident benefits.
+The University is exposed to various risks of loss from torts; theft of, damage to, and destruction of assets; business interruptions; errors and/or omission; employee injuries and/or illnesses; natural disasters; and employee health, life, and accident benefits.
 Through the University, commercial insurance coverage is purchased for claims arising from such matters other than torts, property, and workers' compensation.
 Settled claims have not exceeded this commercial coverage in any of the three preceding years.

-The University, along with other state agencies and political subdivisions, participates in the State of Oklahoma Risk Management Program and Comp Source Oklahoma (formerly the State Insurance Fund), public entity risk pools (the Pools) currently operating as a common risk management and insurance program for its members.
+The University, along with other state agencies and political subdivisions, participates in the State of Oklahoma Risk Management Program and Comp Source Oklahoma (formerly the State Insurance Fund), public entity risk pools (the "Pools") currently operating as a common risk management and insurance program for its members.
 The University pays annual premiums to the pools for its tort, property, and liability insurance coverage.
 The Pool's governing agreement specifies that the Pool will be self-sustaining through member premiums and will reinsure through commercial carriers for claims in excess of specified stop-loss amounts.

 The Station participates in the insurance programs described above by virtue of it being a department of the University.
-The University does not separately allocate any of these liabilities to the Station.
+The University does not separately allocate any of its liabilities to the Station.
 Accordingly, no portion of these liabilities are reflected in the Station's financial statements.